Tahsin2021/Flask2-display/README.md

 # How to use this repository
 Please remember that you must extract and then open the entire folder in Visual Studio Code (or your chosen editor).
 You may find that the file restaurant.db is not in the right place.
-You will be able to tell if it has created a new file called restaurant.db.
+You will be able to tell if it has created a new file called restaurant.db (you don't want this, but the new file is exactly where your real copy of restaurant.db *should* go!)

 # To do
 1. Always try to understand the code before running it.